 The variation seen over the quarters is primarily related to the success of the Company's ongoing business development, property evaluation and acquisition program and the timing and results of the Company's exploration activities on its current properties.
-The increase in total assets from the quarter ended November 30, 2022, to the quarter ended February 28, 2023, is primarily due to the acquisition of Yellowknife Lithium Project for \$198,000,000.
-The increase in net loss from the quarter ended August 31, 2023, to the quarter ended November 30, 2023, is primarily due to a decrease in deferred income tax recovery as a result of recording a deferred income tax liability at year end, and increased corporate operating expenditures following its listing on the TSX-V. The net income recorded in the quarters ended May 31, 2023, and August 31, 2023 were connected to flow-through spending on the exploration projects and corresponding reversal of the flow-through share premium liability.
+The increase in total assets between the quarter ended May 31, 2022, to the quarter ended February 28, 2023, is primarily due to the acquisition of Yellowknife Lithium Project for \$198,000,000.
+The increase in net loss for the quarters ended November 30, 2023 and February 29, 2024, is primarily due to a decrease in deferred income tax recovery as a result of recording a deferred income tax liability at period end, and increased corporate operating expenditures following its listing on the TSX-V. The net income recorded in the quarters ended May 31, 2023, and August 31, 2023 were connected to flow-through spending on the exploration projects and corresponding reversal of the flow-through share premium liability.
 Prior to this time there were minimal corporate overheads following incorporation.